a2i2/effort-expenditure-for-reward-task-mobile/README.md

 1. Original created by [Dr Agnes Norbury](https://www.agnesnorbury.com/); published in [Science Advances](https://www.science.org/doi/full/10.1126/sciadv.adk3222?af=R)

 2. The game world was compiled using [Tiled](https://www.mapeditor.org/) using art assets by [kenney](https://kenney.nl/).
 Based on the [phaser3](https://phaser.io/phaser3) and [rexUI plugins](https://rexrainbow.github.io/phaser3-rex-notes/docs/site/ui-overview/).

+## Response Data Structure
+Note: When 'Game Time' is mentioned it refers to the Clock used by the Phaser Game Engine which counts in milliseconds from the time the scene is originally created.
+The scene is restarted whenever a new trial occurs but will retain the same Clock for the scene and thus the the will continue to increment without resetting untill a new scene is raeached.

+### PracticeTaskAttempt
+`pracTrialNo`: Number - The current practice trial number.
+This value is 0-indexed.
+`trialReward`: Number - The reward in coins for the current trial.
+For practice trials 1 & 2 (index 0 & 1) there is no visual reward but is automatically set to the higher effort threshold reward.
+`trialEffort`: Int - The number of taps required to reach the effort threshold for the current practice trial.
+`pressCount`: Int - The number of times the user pressed the power button during the power up animation.
+`pressTimes`: Array[Number] - An array containing each time the power button was pressed curing the power up animation.
+Individual press counts are derived from the current Game Time at which the tap occured.
+`trialSuccess`: Boolean - Whether or not the user reached the effort threshold current trial (0 or 1).
+`maxPressCount`: Number - The maximum number of times the power button was pressed during the power up animation.
+`createdAt`: Date - A timestamp measured in seconds since January 1, 1970 (UTC).

+### TaskAttempt
+`trialNo`: Number - The trial number.
+This value is 0-indexed.
+`trialStartTime`: Number - The current Game Time at which the current trial started.
+`trialReward1`: Number - The reward in coins for the first choice for the current trial.
+`trialEffort1`: Number - The number of taps required to reach the effort threshold for the first choice in the current trial.
+`trialEffortPropMax1`: Float - A percentage value of the number of taps required to reach the effort threshold for the first choice in the current trial vs the `thresholdMax` determined from the calibration trials.
+`trialReward2`: Number - The reward in coins for the second choice for the current trial.
+`trialEffort2`: Number - The number of taps required to reach the effort threshold for the second choice in the current trial.
+`trialEffortPropMax2`: Float - A percentage value of the number of taps required to reach the effort threshold for the second choice in the current trial vs the `thresholdMax` determined from the calibration trials.
+`choice`: String - The user's choice of which reward they want ('route 1', 'route 2' or 'timeout').
+`choiceRT`: Float - The time in milliseconds it took for the user to make their choice after being shown the RouteSelectorPanel.
+`pressCount`: Number - The number of times the user pressed the power button during the power up animation.
+`pressTimes`: Array[Number] - An array containing each time the power button was pressed curing the power up animation.
+Individual press counts are derived from the current Game Time at which the tap occured.
+`trialSuccess`: Boolean - Whether or not the user reached the effort threshold current trial (0 or 1).
+`coinsRunningTotal`: Float - The total number of coins the user has earned so far in the task across all completed trials.
+`trialEndTime`: Number - The Game Time at which the current trial ended. the practice task ended.
+`effortTimeLimit`: Number - The amount of time in milliseconds given to the user to reach the effort threshold for the current trial.
+`recalibration`: Boolean - Whether or the `thresholdMax` was adjusted due to the user reaching a new maximum number of presses (0 or 1).
+`thresholdMax`: Number - The maximum number of taps the user has achieved so far across all completed trials, include the calibration trials.
+`createdAt`: Date - A timestamp measured in seconds since January 1, 1970 (UTC).